Simo56/PenetrationTestingAutomatized/README.md

 ## Usage

+For starting the Metasploit DB:<br/>
+Run service postgresql start<br/>
+Run msfdb init<br/><br/>
-Import the project on any IDE and run it, then follow the instructions
+Import the project on any IDE and run it, then follow the instructions on console<br/>

 ## Contributing